AZ Piano Reviews

 However, in music and reproducing instrument sounds, Physical Modeling can sometimes sound artificial because the technology is not starting off with the real thing, namely an actual acoustic grand piano.
 I have played these Roland (and other) digital pianos that use only physical modeling technology and the result can sometimes sound good, but also sometimes sounds noticeably artificial depending on what how you are playing the piano, what notes you are using and how they are all resonating together, and also how you are using your sustain pedal with various notes sustaining together.

-Overall the physical modeling technology is pretty good but in my opinion it would be much better if it was a combination of Physical modeling and sampled recording combined together.
-This can be found in the Yamaha digital grand pianos such as the newer CLP-765 (as I mentioned earlier) which sells on-line at just $5999 internet discount price.
+Overall the physical modeling technology can be good, but in my opinion it would be much better if it was a combination of Physical modeling and sampled recording combined together.
+This can be found in the Yamaha digital grand pianos such as the newer CLP-865 (as I mentioned earlier) which sells on-line at just $6499 internet discount price.
 Also, the Yamaha digital grand is about 9″ deeper than the Roland so that increase in cabinet depth makes the piano look more realistic and sound more realistic.
 But it is the piano sound quality and realism in the newer Yamaha that really outshines the Roland in our opinion.
+Also, check out the impressive Italian designed Orla Grand 120 for $4609 which is a great option as well.

 Roland CG-1 & GP607 photo